thegetty/french-silver/content/reader-note-2.md

 | 1 denier |= 19.676 gr. |= 1.275 grams                |
 | 1 grain |= 0.818 gr. |= 0.053 grams                  |

-The following sources summarize the essential literature from diverse fields of research: {% cite 'Borges et al. 2018' %}; {% cite 'Amussen and Long 2020' %}; and {% cite 'Bigelow 2020' %}, especially pp. 1–19, “Introduction: The Meaning of Metals.”
+{.headless-table}

 The subject of silver is vast and multidisciplinary.
 References are provided on the natural element of silver; the historic processes of mining the metal above- and underground; artisanal/indigenous knowledge, the alchemy/science, technologies, and (generally exploitative) labor involved in its metallurgical extraction and refining from alloys and ores; the market demands and trade routes that brought supplies of bullion around the globe; and its minting into coin and the early modern economies powered by it.[^5]

 ## II.
 Coinage and Currencies 1600s–1700s

-**France**
+### France

 |                  |                                  |
 |------------------|----------------------------------|